 - processing it: appending a timestamp, parsing unstructured data, adding Geo information based on IP

-In this post, we’ll describe Logstash and its alternatives – 5 “alternative” log shippers (Filebeat, Fluentd, rsyslog, syslog-ng and Logagent), so you know which fits which use-case.
+In this post, we’ll describe Logstash and 5 of the best “alternative” log shippers (Logagent, Filebeat, Fluentd, rsyslog and syslog-ng), so you know which fits which use-case depending on their advantages.

 Looking to replace Splunk or a similar commercial solution with Elasticsearch, Logstash, and Kibana (aka, “ELK stack” or “Elastic stack”) or an alternative logging stack?
 In this eBook, you’ll find useful how-to instructions, screenshots, code, info about structured logging with rsyslog and Elasticsearch, and more.
 Download yours.

-As part of the Beats “family”, Filebeat is a lightweight log shipper that came to life precisely to address the weakness of Logstash: Filebeat was made to be that lightweight log shipper that pushes to Logstash or Elasticsearch.
+As part of the Beats “family”, Filebeat is a lightweight log shipper that came to life precisely to address the weakness of Logstash: Filebeat was made to be that lightweight log shipper that pushes to Logstash, Kafka or Elasticsearch.

 Filebeat is just a tiny binary with no dependencies.
 It takes very little resources and, though it’s young, I find it quite reliable – mainly because it’s simple and there are few things that can go wrong.
 That said, you have lots of knobs regarding what it can do.
 For example, how aggressive it should be in searching for new files to tail and when to close file handles when a file didn’t get changes for a while.

-Another great thing about Filebeat is that, since 5.2, it comes with modules for specific log types.
-For example, the apache module will point Filebeat to default access.log and error.log paths, configure Elasticsearch’s Ingest node to parse them, configure Elasticsearch’s mappings and settings as well as deploy Kibana dashboards for analyzing things like response time and response code breakdown.
+To help you get started, Filebeat comes with modules for specific log types.
+For example, the Apache module will point Filebeat to default access.log and error.log paths, configure Elasticsearch’s Ingest node to parse them, configure Elasticsearch’s mappings and settings as well as deploy Kibana dashboards for analyzing things like response time and response code breakdown.

 Filebeat’s scope is very limited, so you’ll have a problem to solve somewhere else.
 For example, if you use Logstash down the pipeline, you have about the same performance issue.
 Because of this, Filebeat’s scope is growing.
 Initially it could only send logs to Logstash and Elasticsearch, but now it can send to Kafka and Redis.
 Filebeat can also do some filtering: it can drop events or append metadata to them.